Welcome to France... ENJOY !

 Whether it’s 1 year or 1 month, with our made-to-measure plans, we have you covered for the entire length of your stay.
 SMENO offers permanent (1-year) or temporary (1 to 6 months) insurance solutions.

 Documents to be submitted for housing in France

 - Student ID card or a certificate of attendance at school for the current year.

 - Residence permit (VLSTS; residence card) if you are in France with a visa.

 - Letter from a guarantor and his/her identification

 3 - Protect your daily life

-It’s important to differentiate between Personal Liability Insurance and Professional Liability Insurance in the workplace.
+It’s important to differentiate between Civil Liability Insurance and Professional Liability Insurance in the workplace.
 They’re not the same thing.
-Your Personal Liability Insurance does not cover you during your internship nor your travel to and from your place of internship.
-Your school or employer may ask for a Professional Liability Insurance certificate to approve your internship documents (convention).
+Your Civil Liability Insurance does not cover you during your internship nor your travel to and from your place of internship.
+Your school or employer may ask for a Professional Liability Insurance certificate to validate your internship documents (convention).

 Insurance Package :